mesonbuild/meson/docs/markdown/Rewriter.md

 ## Using the rewriter

-All rewriter functions are accessed via `meson rewrite` (or the rewriter alias `meson rw`).
+All rewriter functions are accessed via `meson rewrite`.
 The meson rewriter assumes that it is run inside the project root directory.
 If this isn't the case, use `--sourcedir` to specify the actual project source directory.

 ### Adding and removing sources